 When it was time for her to go home, he pressured her into hanging out with him longer.
 He really put the moves on her and made her feel wanted and liked so she stayed longer.
 Then she tried to go home, and he was really pushy about staying with him.
 Eventually he suggested that she go out and turn some tricks for him.
 She apparently said no, and walked away.
 He followed her and pushed and pushed, until she finally said yes.
 She went and stood on some corner and got picked up and turned her first trick.
 Then she turned several more tricks throughout the night, until 3 a.m or something.
 I can't remember.

 Then she got picked up by the police, who found a large box of condoms in her purse.
-After that, for the rest of the book she remains a prostitute, gets addicted to coke and then in the end dies of an overdose in a stairwell of some building after she had supposedly gotten straight and stopped the prostitution.
+After that, for the rest of the book she remains a prostitute, uses cocaine and then in the end dies of a heroin overdose in a stairwell of some building after she had supposedly gotten straight and stopped the prostitution.

 I suppose at the end of the day it doesn't really matter why she became a prostitute.
 The story was quite interesting, learning about her mom who was so worried and upset about her.
 That she was crying so much for her daughter that she had to get a special cream for her face because the tears were irritating her skin.
 Throughout the story it was very evident that Kristy and her mom had a very strong relationship.